AarhusCrypto/MiniTrix/README.txt

 If successful the process above will create a *sys* folder next to this file.
 In this folder is the well known tree structure from /usr with bin, lib and include subfolders.
-In bin all the executable are, here a summary of a few of them:
+Bin contains all the executables, here follows a summary of a few of them:

 genpre - generate preprocessing material